j1mw/Gcode/pages/Gcode/index.md

 The firmware checks the line number and the checksum.

 You can leave both of these out - RepRap will still work, but it won't do checking.
 You have to have both or neither though.
 If only one appears, it produces an error.
+See this thread for an example of usage, in this case sending g-code to the PanelDue port without disabling cheksums: https://forum.duet3d.com/topic/15134/how-to-disable-paneldue-cheksums-without-usb-dwc-sd-card

 The checksum "cs" for a G-Code string "cmd" (including its line number) is computed by exor-ing the bytes in the string up to and not including the * character as follows: